shfong/naga/README.rst

 Network Assisted Genomic Analysis re-prioritizes significant single nucleotide polymorphisms (SNPs) to genes using network diffusion methods including random walk and heat diffusion.

+A companion website and REST API can be found at http://nbgwas.ucsd.edu/.

 Documentation
 =============